Safwan-Hossain/Java-Poker/README.md

 > Real time multiplayer poker server with reactive WebSocket gameplay
 > 🎮 **[Play the Demo Now!](https://poker.hossainsafwan.com)**

-- A Spring Boot project built for hosting concurrent Texas Hold’em games with reactive WebSockets and clean state isolation using Spring Statemachine.
+- A Spring Boot project built for hosting concurrent Texas Hold’em games with reactive WebSockets and state isolation using Spring Statemachine.
-- Dockerized for easy deployment and runs on EC2 behind Nginx with Cloudflare for secure, low latency access.
+- Dockerized for easy deployment and runs on EC2 behind Nginx with Cloudflare.
 - CI/CD is managed through GitHub Actions, automating Docker builds and remote deployment to the live server.

 ---